antonycourtney/tad/NOTES.md

 [X] opening of duckdb files from open dialog
 [ ] Make File...Open follow same approach as switching source table in sidebar: prompt if changed.
-(Requires also adding a "New Tad Window" and "Open in New Window..." to app menus) [ ] Only allow opening of known extensions (".csv", ".tsv", ".parquet") from reltab-fs (indicate in UI?)
+(Requires also adding a "New Tad Window" and "Open in New Window..." to app menus) [X] Only allow opening of known extensions (".csv", ".tsv", ".parquet") from reltab-fs (indicate in UI?)
-[ ] Do we still need --no-headers?
+[X] Do we still need --no-headers?
-[ ] Figure out saving and loading of Tad files, since we support in-memory tables as well as file imports
+[X] Figure out saving and loading of Tad files, since we support in-memory tables as well as file imports
-[ ] Ability to save and open Tad files
+[X] Ability to save and open Tad files
-[ ] Opening a Tad file
+[ ] Make sure we can build all packages; add a 'build: lerna build' script at top level [ ] Get sqlite (and other) tests working again
 [ ] Change window title when loading new data set
 [ ] refresh db tree after File...Open
 [-] change name of db for DuckDb from :memory: